 Lugana, Superiore (requires 1 year maturation not necessarily in oak), Riserva (aged for min.
 24 months, 6 months in bottle, not necessarily in oak), Vendemmia Tardiva (late harvest) and Spumante, very limited production following both the Charmat and Metodo Classico.

-The Maceratino grape variety has been grown for centuries in the Marche region and, in particular, in Macerata, hence the name, and the neighboring areas of Ancona and Ascoli Piceno, where it contributes as a basic grape in the production of the wines Bianco Piceno and Colli Maceratesi DOC.
+The Maceratino grape, a rare and ancient white variety, has been cultivated for centuries in the Marche region, particularly in the province of Macerata, from which it takes its name.
+Its cultivation extends into neighboring areas such as Ancona and Ascoli Piceno, where it plays a key role in the production of Bianco Piceno DOC and Colli Maceratesi DOC wines.

 Magliocco Canino is a unique grape variety cultivated in the sun-drenched regions of Calabria, Marche, and Sicily since antiquity.
 This exceptional grape, a distinguished member of the Magliocco family, stands out for its remarkable oenological potential, yielding wines of unparalleled elegance and finesse.